-We educate our patients on the effects of hearing loss.
+We educate our patients on the causes and effects of hearing loss.

-Hearing loss is one of the most common conditions afflicting adults in the United States.
-To understand hearing loss, first it’s important to understand how we hear.
+Hearing loss is one of the most common conditions afflicting adults in the U.S. To understand hearing loss, first it’s important to understand how we hear.

 Sensorineural hearing loss is caused by damage to the hair cells inside the inner ear or the auditory nerve.
 This distorts the electrical signals being sent to your brain, which makes it tough for your brain to process the sound.
 The quality of sound you hear is reduced and your ability to hear quiet sounds is diminished.
 Although sensorineural hearing loss is permanent it can be managed with hearing aids.

-Conductive hearing loss occurs when sounds are obstructed and unable to pass from your outer ear to your ear canal, usually because of a blockage such as earwax.
+Conductive hearing loss occurs when sounds are obstructed and unable to pass from your outer ear to your inner ear, usually because of a blockage such as earwax.
 Due to this obstruction sounds become quieter and muffled.
 Conductive hearing loss is usually temporary and can be cleared up by a medical professional.

 It’s not always easy to tell if you’re losing your hearing, especially since hearing loss often occurs gradually.
-Some common signs of hearing loss in adults include:
+For many people with hearing loss, high pitched sounds are the hardest to hear.
+High pitch sound examples include birds chirping and women and children’s voices.
+Some other common signs of hearing loss in adults include:

 - Straining to hear what other people are saying